pqrkchqps/diehard-dot-fund-school/beginner/proposals.md

 ## Start your first proposal now.
 Our research shows that groups that have 2 proposals in their first week continue to use Loomio successfully for a long time.

-So maybe you want to have a proposal to confirm the purpose of your group.
-Or to have a staff party or find people who want to be a part of your first working group.
+Maybe you want to have a proposal to confirm the purpose of your group.
+Or to have a staff party, or find people who want to be a part of your first working group.

 ## And them coming.
 Often people will write comments that look a lot like proposals - in this case it's just a matter of encouraging that person to raise a proposal.
 It's truely as simple as "Hey that's sounds like a proposal to me.
 Can you please write that as a proposal?"